Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

 ### Every counter reads zero right after the nightly logrotate

 The distributions rotate this log daily, and PHP-FPM writes a single `error log file re-opened` line into the fresh file.
-The check reads the rotated predecessor along with it, so the window normally reaches back beyond that point and the `Source:` fact says across how many files, as in `(size: 56.0B, 3 lines across 2 files)`.
+The check reads the rotated predecessor along with it, so the window normally reaches back beyond that point and the first fact names the files it read, as in ``Read 3 lines from `/var/log/php-fpm/error.log` (size: 56.0B) + `/var/log/php-fpm/error.log.1` ``.
 A window that really is one line means the predecessor is gone or unreadable, not that PHP-FPM is silent.
 Use [systemd-unit](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/systemd-unit.md) to know whether PHP-FPM is running at all; this check reports on what the log says.

 ### `does not look like a PHP-FPM error log`